fackelm2/fackelm2.github.io/_posts/2024-07-24-linux-screenshot.md

 ---
 layout: post
-title: Linux - how to make a screenshot (Entwurf)
+title: Linux - how to make a screenshot (draft)
 date: 2024-07-19 18:35:13
 description: linux screenshot with import
 tags: linux tool